Safe Road User Award

 - Developing Positive Road User Attitude - This Unit focuses on developing a responsible, careful and considerate attitude toward road use.

-Candidates who successfully complete the Safe Road User Award will be eligible to sit an abridged version of the DSA Driver Theory Test.
+Candidates who successfully complete the Safe Road User Award will be eligible to sit an abridged version of the DVSA Driver Theory Test.

 The Award has been endorsed by the following Sector Skills Councils: GoSkills and Skills for Logistics.

 Safe Road User Online

 The following information relates to the online objective test which is part of the assessment requirement for the unit - Understanding How to Use the Roads.
 The test is delivered using SOLAR, SQA’s e-assessment system.

 When a centre obtains qualification approval for the Safe Road User Award, we will give the SQA Co-ordinator access to the Safe Road User tests.
 (If the centre does not already have access to SOLAR, we will create the necessary User account and provide login details).
 The SQA Co-ordinator will be the centre's main contact for e-assessment.
 When seeking approval, centres will have the opportunity to specify the names of any other users they would like set up.
 A User can schedule assessments, invigilate assessments and view candidate results.

 Candidate entries for the Unit Understanding How to Use the Roads should be sent to SQA in the normal way.
 SQA will then transfer these automatically into SOLAR - enabling centres to schedule candidates for the online test.
 After successfully completing all of the assessment requirements for the Understanding How to Use the Roads unit, centres should send a result to SQA in the usual way.